A Prototype Knockoff Filter for Group Selection with FDR Control: Introduction

 where $s_i \in [0,1]$.
 The positive definiteness of the Gram matrix $[X \tilde{X}]^T[X \tilde{X}]$ requires

 The first condition in (\ref{revko1}) ensures that $\tilde{X}$ has the same covariance structure as the original feature matrix $X$.
 The second condition in (\ref{revko1}) guarantees that the correlations between distinct original and knockoff variables are the same as those between the originals.
 To ensure that the method has good statistical power to detect signals, we should choose $s_j$ as large as possible to maximize the difference between $X_j$ and its knockoff $\tilde{X}_j$.
-These two conditions are critical in guaranteeing that the distribution of a knockoff statistic is invariant when a particular pair of $\tilde{X}_j, X_j$ is swapped.
-This is called the exchangeability property in \cite{Candes}.
+Once $diag(s)$ is obtained, $\td{X}$ can be constructed in terms of $X, diag(s)$ and an orthonormal matrix $U\in R^{n \times p}$ with $U^TX=0$.
+The existence of $U$ requires $n \geq 2p$.
 The next step is to calculate a statistic, $W_j$, for each pair $X_j,\tilde{X}_j$ using the Gram matrix $[X \ \tilde{X}]^T [X \tilde{X}]$ and the marginal correlation $[X \ \tilde{X}]^T y$.
+In addition, $W_j$ satisfies a flip-coin property, which implies that swapping arbitrary pair $X_j, \td{X}_j$ only changes the sign of $W_j$ but keeps the sign of other $W_i$ ($i \neq j$) unchanged.
+The construction of the knockoff features and the symmetry of the test statistic are important to achieve a crucial property that the signs of the $W_j$'s are i.i.d. random for the null hypotheses.
+This property plays a crucial role in obtaining exact FDR control by using a supermartingale argument.

-The final step is to run the knockoff (knockoff+) selection procedure at level $q$
+The final step is to run the knockoff (knockoff+) selection procedure at the target FDR level $q$.
+A large positive $W_j$ gives evidence that variable $j$ is a nonnull.
+Then select the model $\hat{S} \triangleq \{j: W_j \geq T \}$ using a data-dependent threshold $T$ defined below: